Derek Carr

-Early years
+Early life

-Carr was born in Bakersfield, California, the youngest of three children to Rodger and Sheryl Carr.
+Carr was born in Fresno, California, the youngest of three children to Rodger and Sheryl Carr.
 He and his family lived in Bakersfield before relocating to Sugar Land, Texas, in 2002 when his oldest brother, David Carr, became the first overall draft pick of the then-expansion Houston Texans.
 Carr and his family moved back to Bakersfield for his senior year, and he attended Bakersfield Christian High School.

 Carr's high school football career began at Clements High School in Sugar Land, Texas.
 After playing on the freshman team his first year, he became a backup quarterback on the varsity team as a sophomore.
 He did not prepare himself to become the starting quarterback, but a preseason injury to another quarterback thrust him into the role.

 Carr made gradual progress as a starter for the Clements High School Rangers.
 He passed for 1,246 yards and 12 touchdowns as a sophomore, and 1,622 yards and 16 touchdowns as a junior.
-While a junior, Carr led his team to an undefeated 13–0 season (playoffs included) before losing in the quarterfinals of the 2007 Class 5A Division 2 State playoffs in Region 3 to the (also undefeated) Katy High School Tigers, the eventual champions.
+While a junior, Carr led his team to an undefeated 13–0 season (playoffs included) before losing in the quarterfinals of the 2007 Class 5A Division 2 State playoffs in Region 3 to a Bo Levi Mitchell-led (and also undefeated) Katy High School Tigers, the eventual champions.
 Also during his junior year, Carr was heavily recruited.
 His college choices included Fresno State, SMU, Boise State, the University of Southern California, UCLA, and Utah.
 Of these schools, only Fresno State, SMU, and Utah made a scholarship offer to Carr.
 Ultimately, he verbally committed to Fresno State on May 25, 2008, at the end of his junior year.
 Carr was the program's first recruit of the 2009 class.

 In 2008, Bakersfield Christian High School athletic director and former NFL player Doug Barnett confirmed that Carr would transfer to BCHS, amid rumors that he would have gone to nearby Stockdale High School or Bakersfield High School, two schools with historically good football programs.

 As a senior, Carr led the Eagles football team to a 12–1 record and the California Interscholastic Federation Central Section Division V championship; the only blemish came at home against Oaks Christian High School, a national football powerhouse, during the team's season opener.
 On October 29, 2008, Carr was selected by ESPN RISE as the National Football Player of the Week after passing for 441 yards and three touchdowns in a game against Tehachapi High School five days earlier.
 Carr would eventually set a Central Section record by throwing 544 yards in a win against Arvin High School on November 7, 2008.
 Carr was also selected by The Bakersfield Californian as the 2008 All-Area Football Player of the Year.
 Carr also set a new school record when he passed for six touchdowns and ran for two in a blowout win against small school Fowler High at home.
 After his high school football career finished, Carr was named the National Player of the Year by the National Private Schools Athletic Association in 2009.